nfoert/nfoert/README.md

 I learn by doing, and have been using Jade Software as a way to experiment with many different aspects of fully formed desktop applications.

 I've also experimented with [Swift](https://developer.apple.com/swift/), I learned CSS and HTML for the Jade Website and my blog, started learning C++, and I've done a bit of work with [Unreal Engine 5](https://www.unrealengine.com/en-US/unreal-engine-5).
-I've made a macro pad with a Raspberry Pi Pico W, hosted a minecraft server on a RPI 4, installed CFW on a Nintendo 3DS, made a [Minecraft modpack](https://modrinth.com/modpack/nfoerts-modpack-1.19.4), a [browser extension](https://addons.mozilla.org/en-US/firefox/addon/jade-new-tab/), and created a cataloging system with a Raspberry Pi, Google Sheets and anything with a UPC.
+I've made a macro pad with a Raspberry Pi Pico W, hosted a minecraft server on a RPI 4, installed CFW on a Nintendo 3DS, created a [portfolio site](https://nfoert.github.io/), made a [Minecraft modpack](https://modrinth.com/modpack/nfoerts-modpack-1.19.4), a [browser extension](https://addons.mozilla.org/en-US/firefox/addon/jade-new-tab/), and created a cataloging system with a Raspberry Pi, Google Sheets and anything with a UPC.

 (I also know enough markdown to make this README :smile:)